-Ignoring these niggles however, the Lego High Speed train set (60051) is easy to make, good looking and a lot of fun to operate.
-For train loving children it’s a fantastic replacement for when they grow out of wooden trains but are still too young for more complex model trains.
+Ignoring these niggles, however, the Lego High-Speed train set 60051 is easy to make, good looking and a lot of fun to operate.
+For train-loving children, it’s a fantastic replacement for when they grow out of wooden trains but are still too young for more complex model trains.
 Alternatively, it’s a lotta of fun for Lego fans who want a train set or train fans who also enjoy Lego — especially when they’re on holiday in Germany 😉

-> The Lego High Speed train set (60051) is available here for around £100.
+> The Lego High-Speed train set (60051) is available from Amazon here.

-PS, If you liked this, join over 13,200 model railway fans and sign up now to get my unique guides and tips.
+PS, If you liked this, join over 25,000 model railway fans and sign up now to get my unique guides and tips.
 It's completely free, you can unsubscribe at any time and I promise to never spam you.
-Sign up here.